AaltoSciComp/scicomp-docs/training/index.rst

-Examples of topics covered at different lectures: HPC crash course, Triton kickstarts, Linux Shell, Parallel programming models: MPI and OpenMP, GPU computing, Python for scientists, Data analysis with R and/or Python, Matlab, HTCondor and many others.
+Examples of topics covered at different lectures: HPC crash course, Triton kickstarts, Linux Shell, Parallel programming models: MPI and OpenMP, GPU computing, Python for scientists, Data analysis with R and/or Python, Matlab and many others.

 If you are interested in a re-run of our past courses or if you want to suggest a new course, `please take this survey <https://link.webropol.com/s/scipod>`__.